vmlaker/mpipe/_sources/examples3.txt

 Filtering
 ---------

-If a stage can't process incoming tasks fast enough, we may have a bottleneck situation.
+If a stage can't process incoming tasks fast enough, we have a bottleneck situation at our hands.
-Imagine a stream of tasks feeding a pipeline at the rate of 10 tasks per second.
+Imagine a stream of tasks feeding a pipeline at the rate of 100 tasks per second.
-A single-worker stage that only processes 8 tasks per second inevitably bottlenecks the workflow:
+A single-worker stage that takes 30% longer to process each task inevitably bottlenecks the workflow:

 .. container:: source-click-above